7 Surefire Strategies To Avoid and Stop Foreclosure

 This is exactly what it sounds like.
 You, the homeowner with a foreclosure certainly coming your way, convey the deed of your home to the banker or the mortgage holder.
 This has to be done voluntarily.

 On paper, this strategy sounds like a great option but it has the same negative impact as foreclosure: your credit score takes a beating.
 However, you save your face the public humiliation that comes with foreclosure.

 You would be wondering why you should not directly give the deed to the lender.
-Lenders are very cautious of accepting your property deed.
+Lenders are very cautious about accepting your property deed.
 Here are some of their reasons:

 · You indirectly allow the foreclosure to go on.
 You prove to the lender that you are not faking property.
 Your final distress is proven beyond any reasonable doubt.

-· On accepting the deed in lieu, a lender will have to pay a second or third mortgage before they can legally sell your house.
+· On accepting the deed in lieu, a lender will have to pay a second or third mortgage before they can legally sell your San Antonio, Texas house.
 These are time and financial inconveniences that any lender will not be ready to take.